Preserving the Dark Sky

 Night Sky Celebration

-Join Parks Canada and the St. John's Chapter of the Royal Astronomical Society of Canada on August 23-24 as we celebrate the sky!
+Join Parks Canada and the St. John's Chapter of the Royal Astronomical Society of Canada as we celebrate the sky!
 Get a crash course on how to use the equipment needed to get a closer look at the night sky and learn the basics of astronomy.